Old Fashioned Chicken and Dumplings

 There are all kinds of things that you could use for dumplings.
 I’ve used canned biscuits, tortillas, even Pillsbury pie crust.
 But today we’re going to make the homemade kind, which is my favorite.

 Start with two cups of all-purpose flour.
-To that we’re going to add 3 teaspoons of baking powder, ’cause I want to give these fellers a little jump.
+To that, add 3 teaspoons of baking powder, ’cause I want to give these fellers a little jump.
 Then add 3 tablespoons of oil.
-So, now we’re going to stir in about 3/4 cup of buttermilk.
+Lastly, stir in about 3/4 cup of buttermilk.

-Mix that well until most of it has absorbed and then we’re going to get our hands in it.
+Mix well until most of it has been absorbed and then we’re going to knead it.

-I like to combine it with my hands and the consistency is going to be more like a pie crust rather than a biscuit dough.
-It will be a little tougher and not as moist as a biscuit dough, but it’s gonna make really good dumplings.
+I like to combine it with my hands and the consistency should feel more like a pie crust rather than a biscuit dough.
+It will be a little tougher and not as moist as a biscuit dough, but it’s going to make really good dumplings.

-Form the dough into a ball and then I like to knead it over just about 4 or 5 times.
-You don’t want it too sticky so add a tad more flour if needed.
-I like to form it in to a loaf shape that way it’s easier for me to pinch it off into dumplings.
+Form the dough into a ball and then I like to knead it 4 or 5 times.
+You don’t want it too sticky, so add a tad more flour if needed.
+I like to form it into a loaf shape that way it’s easier for me to pinch it off into dumplings.

 Mama used to say pinch off about a tablespoon-size at a time, but I like mine about golfball-sized, but it’s whatever size you prefer.